offbyone/ideas/content/old/events/breaking-news-spaceshipone-is-airborne.md

 As of this writing, the SpaceShipOne \[has landed\](<http://www.msnbc.msn.com/id/5261571/>) safely.
 Next stop, re-use and re-launch.

-It\'s a big one, folks.
+It's a big one, folks.
 This is a big, big event.